 SARAH MURRAY

-Veteran financial journalist regularly sought out to moderate high profile events
+An experienced financial and business journalist who is regularly sought out to moderate high-profile eventsly sought out to moderate high profile events

-Exclusively represented by BrightSight Speakers, Sarah works on writing projects with universities, foundations, think-tanks, non-profits and others, including the Kresge Foundation (articles for its centennial celebration), Blue Meridien Partners, Myriad USA (Insights profiles), The Denver Foundation, the McNulty Foundation (SSIR feature profiling its 2022 Unusual Pioneers fellows), a CoGenerate (formerly Encore.org) report on intergenerational impact, Rockefeller Philanthropy Advisors (reports including Social Compact In A Changing World), and the UN International Labor Organization (100th anniversary report for the Global Commission on the Future of Work).
+Exclusively represented by BrightSight Speakers, Sarah also works on writing projects with companies, universities, foundations, think-tanks, non-profits and others, including RELX, the UK’s fifth most valuable company, the Rockefeller Foundation, Blue Meridien Partners, the McNulty Foundation, and the UN International Labor Organization.
 For Stanford Graduate Business School she writes profiles of Stanford Impact Founder Fellows.

-In 2016, Sarah helped launch FT Investing for Good (now the Moral Money Summit), a global conference series from the Financial Times exploring the role of business and capital markets in helping solve complex social and environmental challenges.
+Sarah has also been a conference content developer, giving her deep insights into how to create the most compelliing on-stage and online discussions.
+In 2016, she helped launch FT Investing for Good (now Climate and Impact), a global conference series from the Financial Times exploring the role of business and capital markets in helping solve complex social and environmental challenges.
 She shaped themes, developed panel topics and brought together speakers with the expertise and insights to create informative and thought-provoking sessions.

 Sarah is an experienced speaker and moderator and has been a content developer for major events run by FT Live, the global conferences division of the Financial Times, notably all the conferences of FT Investing for Good, the event series she developed and led between 2016 and 2020.
 With a highly informal style and a journalist’s curiosity, she leads dynamic, informative and entertaining discussions.
 She does not use scripts, lists of questions or formal formats but lets the conversation flow towards the most interesting points that emerge on stage.